Skip to main content

 There are many additional manufacturers that provide materials for commensal rodent control.
 If you cannot tell if a rodenticide is registered for use in your state, check the registration list.
 Each New England state has a list of pesticides that are registered in that state for that year.
 Often the list is incomplete early in the year.
 In most states, that list is available through the state pesticide control division.

 Trapping is a possibility for meadow, redback and rock voles, but it isn’t very practical.
 Tiny details have a major effect on trapping success.
-In a situation where high-value plants are concentrated and damage is significant (high tunnel full of plugs or transplants for example) careful trapping might help.
+In a situation where high-value plants are concentrated and damage is significant (high tunnels full of plugs or transplants for example) careful trapping might help.
 In that case, one or more vole tubes might be a good situation for a trap.
 Using scrap lumber, you create a 16-18 inch long narrow tube, whose rectangular interior dimensions fit a standard mousetrap, leaving enough room for the spring bar to clear the ceiling.
 For most traps, that inside measurement would be 2’’ wide and 2.5” high.
 At the center of one side, leave an opening large enough to easily insert a mouse trap.
 Consider placing two traps in a tube, each one with the trigger facing its respective end.
 Then gently set the tube in the desired location and place a piece of cardboard to cover the side opening.
 No bait is needed.
 Voles like traveling in protected runs and this catches them as they try to use an inviting runway.
 It keeps the trap safe from your cat or dog, and your workers’ toes.
 One spot to place a tube is where there is an established path between the trays of plug plants.

 Vole Problems in High Tunnels/Greenhouses